- You are here:

 RG-58 Papers of Commander Charles "Chick" Parsons, USNR, SPYRON, 1943- 1945;

 21 boxes (9 feet) Parsons was a key organizer and supplier of guerrillas in the Philippines during World War II.
 The collection includes official and personal correspondence, reports, notes, periodicals, photographs, printed materials and publications.

 RG-59 Papers of Lt.
 Col. Louis J. Bowler, USA

 Prisoner of War, 1942-1945;

-2 boxes (1 foot) Bowler was in the Harbor Defense Command during the Corregidor campaign.
+2 boxes (1 foot) Bowler was a coast artillery officer in the Harbor Defense Command during the Corregidor campaign.
 He was captured and this collection is the typescript of his POW diary and notes.
 Also included is a copy of the manuscript, A History of the Mindanao Guerrillas.
 There is no author listed on the manuscript, but it is believed to have been written by Colonel Robert Bowler, the brother of Louis Bowler.
 Robert was the commander of A Corps in the 10th Military District guerrilla outfit on the island of Mindanao during World War II.
 The manuscript is Copy #1.

 RG-60 Papers of Sgt.
 Peter Grodsky Grant, USA, 1942-1945;